sharifni/Database-Application/README.md

 3. See the tables by querying in SQL Commands select * from all_tables
 4. Download SQL Developer from oracle website.
-5. Run the sql_developer.exe     In this you can create, alter, delete tables easily
+5. Run the sql_developer.exe     In this you can create, alter, delete tables easily Add SID details of AWS in tnsnames files inorder to connect to the AWS.
+Transparent Network Substrate (TNS), a proprietary Oracle computer-networking technology, supports homogeneous peer-to-peer connectivity on top of other networking technologies such as TCP/IP, SDP and named pipes.
+TNS operates mainly for connection to Oracle databases.
-6. Create new Connection, give username:oraadmin, password: pswd(Used in AWS), hostname address of AWS, SID - ORCL and connect.
+6. Create new Connection, give username:oraadmin, password: password(Used in AWS), hostname address of AWS, SID - ORCL and connect.

 7.In local create a odbc driver, go to control panel and search for ODBC driver, select 64 bit and configure.
 8. In Access, go to export->more->ODBC Database ->Gives a popup, enter Name of table you want to insert into Oracle db in AWS
-9. Now select Data source, u will see lish of drivers, select the one u created in 7 step
+9. Now select Data source, u will see list of drivers, select the one u created in 7 step
 10. It will ask for password.
 Give the password for user oraadmin and ok.

 To reflect changes made in access form directly reflect in Oracle db.